 Design of flexible carbon fibre deployable structures for space applications

-The department of Mechanical Engineering Sciences at The University of Surrey is currently offering a fully funded PhD studentship for three years to develop a flexible deployable carbon composite mechanism to support an optical payload for space applications.
+The School of Mechanical Engineering Sciences is currently offering a fully funded PhD studentship for three years to develop a flexible deployable carbon composite mechanism to support an optical payload for space applications.
 This research is being undertaken in collaboration with the UK satellite manufacturer Surrey Satellite Technology (SSTL) in Guildford, Surrey.

 The studentship covers the full cost of UK/EU tuition fees, plus a stipend of £17,000 p.a.